hariprasad411/MusicApi/README.md

 ----------------------------------------------------------------------------------------------------------------
 Note

-All the responses that are displayed as part of the webservice response are in the Ascending order of the Duration.
+All the responses that are displayed as part of the webservice response are in the Ascending order of the SONG Duration.

 ----------------------------------------------------------------------------------------------------------------